 SU Policies and how they are made are defined in Regulation 9.

-A policy round will generally last for about 4 weeks.
+A policy round will generally last for about 3 to 4 weeks.
 Policy proposals should be submitted by the published deadline, which will be available on this page.
-After the deadline, the SU Officers will consider the proposals to decide if the proposal is realistic, suitable and appropriate.
+After the deadline, the proposers will meet with the Campaigns Co-ordinator who will give advice on whether the proposal is realistic, how to put the proposal and the process in general.
+The proposals are then submitted to the SU Officer Group which will consider the them to decide if the proposal is realistic, suitable and appropriate.
 They might decide that the policy can and should be implemented without the need for a formal vote.
 They might offer advice to the proposer on how to improve the proposal.
 There will be an opportunity for discussion and for other students to suggest changes or additions to the policy proposal.
 However, the decision as to the final wording of the policy lies with the policy proposer and the SU Officer group.
 The policies will then be put to the vote on-line.